 Ms. Strait grew up in Iowa and graduated with her bachelor’s degree from Iowa State University.
 She’s spent time living in the Midwest and on both coasts.
 She currently resides with her husband, sons, and their pets in Seattle, Washington.

-- Doctorate, Cum Laude, Catholic University of America, Columbus School of Law
+- Juris Doctor, cum laude, Catholic University of America, Columbus School of Law

 - State of Washington